 The former mines are situated on opposite sides of a U-shaped valley.
-Of the two mines, Surf produced the majority of gold ore, 921,245 tons or approximately 84%.
-Gold ore in the Surf mine is located structurally complex mineralized zones, which are localized along a regional six-kilometre long north trending fault system.
-The Pugsley mine is situated within the same extensive fault structure approximately one kilometre to the south of the Surf mine, where the mineralized zones consist of parallel, west dipping, quartz and sulphide veins.
-In addition to these two former gold mines, there exists a number of under-explored surface occurrences of vein-hosted gold mineralization, that have been identified along the property’s 6 km long north-south trending fault structure that controls the gold mineralization.
+Of the two mines, Surf produced 84% of mill feed.
+Mineralization in the Surf mine is hosted within structurally complex zones and are localized along a regional 6km long north trending fault system.
+The Pugsley mine is situated within the same fault structure approximately one kilometre to the south of the Surf mine, where the mineralized zones consist of parallel, west dipping, quartz and sulphide veins.
+In addition to these two former gold mines, there exist a number of under-explored surface occurrences of vein-hosted gold mineralization.

 In 1985 Surf Inlet Mines Ltd. acquired the property and constructed access roads, installed a trailer camp and rehabilitated part of the 900 level of the former Surf mine with the objective of drill testing possible extensions of the main mineralized zone.
 No drilling was carried out.